NewFrontDoor/newfrontdoor.org/src/content/consultation.md

 Meeting with your key staff, stakeholders and your local IT overseer (from within your church) can make sure that you hit the ground running.

-Vision 100 IT offers on-site consultancy anywhere in the country, with the following time commitments:
+New Front Door offers on-site consultancy anywhere in the country, with the following time commitments:

 -   Initial meeting to clarify needs and expectations (1 hour)